OpenDreamKit/OpenDreamKit.github.io/meetings/2017-01-19-EdinburghSteeringCommittee/ProgressReports/StAndrews.md

 * other foundational work in GAP to support integration with other systems and UIs
 * training and related initiatives, community building in UK (with CoDiMa)
+* collaboration with JacobsU on exporting the GAP type system
 * organising this workshop

 --
 All these continue, plus some new activities:

-- collaboration with JacobsU on exporting the GAP type system
+* A number of deliverable reports to write

 </section>